algorandfoundation/puya/docs/index.md

     ```
 6. Compile the contract:
     ```shell
-    # After running `poetry shell`:
-    puyapy contract.py
-    # OR if using AlgoKit CLI:
     algokit compile py contract.py
     ```
 7. You should now have `HelloWorldContract.approval.teal` and `HelloWorldContract.clear.teal` on the file system!
 8. We generally recommend using ARC-32 and [generated typed clients](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients) to have the most optimal deployment and consumption experience; to do this you need to ask PuyaPy to output an ARC-32 compatible app spec file:
     ```shell
-    puyapy contract.py --output-arc32 --no-output-teal
-    # OR
     algokit compile py contract.py --output-arc32 --no-output-teal
     ```
 9. You should now have `HelloWorldContract.arc32.json`, which can be generated into a client e.g. using AlgoKit CLI:
     ```shell
     algokit generate client HelloWorldContract.arc32.json --output client.py
     ```
-10. From here you can dive into the [examples](https://github.com/algorandfoundation/puya/tree/main/examples) or look at the [documentation](docs/index.md).
+10. From here you can dive into the [examples](https://github.com/algorandfoundation/puya/tree/main/examples) or look at the [documentation](https://algorandfoundation.github.io/puya/).

 ## Programming with Algorand Python